New Student Orientation Schedule

 Visit Walk-In Support for Hands-On Help

 Stop by either of the Walk-In Support Desks for issues with installing software, changing passwords, setting up Wi-Fi, and more.
 For more time-consuming issues, drop off your device and pick it up when it’s ready.

-You can pick up both U.S. and campus mail at your own personal mailbox at one of eight student mail centers in or near your residence hall.
-You can view your mailbox combination by logging on to my.pitt.edu and clicking on My Resources, Panther Central, Housing e-Services, PIN, and Mailbox Combination.
+Panther Post, Pitt's residential mail service, makes sending and receiving mail a breeze.
+You can pick up both U.S. and campus mail at a mail center in or near your residence hall.
+You can view your mailbox combination by logging on to my.pitt.edu and visiting the Panther Central community.

 The University Store on Fifth

 The University Store offers a variety of course material options, including new, used, rental, digital and Inclusive Access.
 If you would like to have your course materials ready for pickup when you arrive on campus, delivered to your residence hall, or shipped to your home residence, you can order them through the University Store’s course material comparison website.
 When you arrive on campus, simply pick up your books at the designated pickup window, or choose residence hall delivery to conveniently pick them up at your mailroom.

 Visit the University Store’s website for information on events and services, and follow the store on social media so that you never miss an event or sale!

 Student Health Service

 If you have a medical condition that you would like us to know about or you simply want to put a prescription on file with the University Pharmacy, contact Student Health Service.
 To ensure the health and safety of staff and students, all appointments must be scheduled ahead of time.
 Learn more about Student Health Service and how to schedule an appointment.